Free Education for a Free Society

 This is not reasonably better, it is absurdly better.
 It's improved by such an order of magnititude that it makes the capitalist marketplace of academia look no better than a racketeering industry.

 The term "gap between academia and industry" has been used widely to discuss this problem in nice non-accusing language.
 It refers to commonality and frequency of students coming out of a four-year computer science degree program successfully with certificate in hand, going to coding interviews for a new job, and simply being unable to write any code.
-Get real: this is fraud.
+Plainly, this is fraud.
+It's not even remotely acceptable for university's to be selling what are considered as "job-earning certificates" at such enormously high pricepoints with such terribly deficient knowledge, but the academic industrusty is guilty like numerous others of racketeering off the service it claims to provide at the expense and suffering of its victims, in this case are those burdened by debt and no opportunity, trying to professionally pursue interest areas of theirs with no actual/reasonable path towards anything than can be construed as "successful" in that attempt.

 The Pedagogy of Uselessness